-Click the triangle to the right of each question for an expanded view.
+Click the plus sign (+) to the right of each question for an expanded view.

-I welcome people who feel outside of mainstream counseling or coaching settings because they have a socially conscious sensibility, are LGBTQ+, people of color, feminists, engage in “alternative” sexual lifestyles, family or relationship configurations, distrust mental health professionals or authority figures, and/or engage in community organizing, volunteering or policy-making that addresses social injustices.
+In the direct service component of my work, I welcome people who feel outside of mainstream counseling or coaching settings because they have a socially conscious sensibility, are LGBTQ2S+, People of Color and Indigenous people, feminists, engage in “alternative” sexual lifestyles or family or relationship configurations, distrust mental health professionals or authority figures, and/or engage in progressive or radical community organizing, volunteering or policy-making that addresses social injustices.

 Where is your office located?
 Are you self-employed or do you work within a clinic?

 What trainings and workshops do you offer, and what do they typically cost?

 I offer professional CEU workshops on any of the above topics to mental health and social service professionals, medical providers, educators, non-profits, and community groups.
 Training fees vary, depending on the services that are requested and the length of the presentation.
 I custom-design each workshop so that it meets the particular needs of the audience.
 I offer a discounted fee to non-profits.
 The psychological crisis intervention and radical self-care and oppression fatigue trainings that I provide to street medics and community activists are free of charge.
 For more information: https://www.irenegreene.com/workshops-and-training/